davegreen/PiCH/README.md

 Description
 ---------------------
-PiCentralHeating - A central heating system controller, designed to run on the Raspberry Pi.
+PiCentralHeating - A combo hardware/software project for a central heating system controller, designed to run on the Raspberry Pi.

 This software is written in a couple of different pieces.
 The first piece is written in Python and deals with core functionality, like reading and logging temperature.
 The second part is a web interface written in PHP and deals